-Description of the Health Information Privacy Code Summary of personal information Assessment of compliance Risk analysis privacy principle (HIPC) rules involved, use and process to manage transferred using a secure file transfer protocol.
-Ipsos has an Information Security Policy that is updated regularly and covers: Computer Acceptable Use Social Media Access Policy Mobile device use Password Policy Physical Security Ipsos also has an Information Management policy that covers: Information Classification and Labelling Policy Information Retention Policy Information Destruction Policy Information Destruction Policy Information Destruction Policy Services are delivered from Datacom NZ's Kapua datacentre so that all data remains in New Zealand.
-Regular security and vulnerability testing are required.
+Ipsos has an information security policy that is updated regularly and covers: computer acceptable use social media access policy mobile device use password policy physical security.
+Ipsos also has an information management policy that covers: information classification and labelling policy information handling policy information retention policy information destruction policy.
+Ipsos Limited has contracted Lucidity Limited as its data hosting provider in New Zealand.
+Lucidity's laaS services are delivered from Datacom NZ's Kapua data centre so that all data remains in New Zealand.
+Regular security and vulnerability testing is required.
 Safeguards include: physical security; IT security; staff training; policies that staff have to observe; and confidentiality clauses in contracts with external providers.
 6 Principle 6 - Access to personal information Where an agency holds personal information in such a way that it can be readily retrieved, individuals should have access to their personal information.
-Rule 6 - Access to Personal Health Information This project will not involve the Commission holding information in any form that would make it readily retrievable for any individual.
-As the Commission has no way of identifying individuals within the information provided to us by practices or DHBs, We consider that this proposal meets the requirements of this privacy principle and HIPC rule 6.
-We consider that there is little risk with regards to this process and principle.
-The agency will not hold readily identifiable personal information and
+Rule 6 - Access to personal health information This project involves the Commission holding identifiable patient contact information for a maximum of seven days each quarter.
+This is to allow the Commission to prepare the survey sample.
+This information cannot be linked to survey responses.
+Patient contact information is subject to these safeguards: physical security; IT security; limited staff access; staff training and policies; specific access data agreement.
+We consider that this proposal meets the requirements of this privacy principle and HIPC rule 6.
+We consider that there is little risk with regard to this process and principle.
+The agency will not hold readily identifiable personal information and cannot retrieve or provide access to it.